Content modeling

 | Governance |

-Utilizing a ContentArea for every list on a page can lead to "Content Sprawl."
-In high-performance scenarios, IList<ContentReference> is preferred for static elements like global navigation or footer links.
-This ensures data is strictly structured and easily cacheable.
-ContentArea is best reserved for the main body where editors require layout flexibility.
+Scalability note: Using ContentArea for every list on a page can lead to content sprawl.
+In high-performance scenarios, IList<ContentReference> is preferred for static elements like global navigation or footer links, where data is strictly structured and easily cacheable.
+Reserve ContentArea for the main body where editors require layout flexibility.

 2. Advanced Content Modeling Patterns